dchicchon/colaco/README.md

 The models are then created as instances via [`Sequelize`](https://sequelize.org/)

+### Stretch Goals
+- In the API for purchasing a soda, the api is sending back an object that is a representation of the soda purchased.
+The client then creates an `a` tag to initiate the function `downloadJSON` to download the JSON file on the client.
+This method utilizes more resources on the browser and may stress mobile clients.
+It would be more appropriate to download from the server itself utilizing the method `res.download`
+- Convert database solution to utilize `mongoose` package since current application does not rely extensibly on relational mapping and it would be beneficial to have a more flexible data model.
+- Transfer application to a Docker container to make it an executable that can run in any environment
+- Configure cors options to only accept origins for `client`
+- Create more tests to ensure quality of code.

 # Production
 To deploy this application I utilized [Heroku](https://www.heroku.com/home) since they provide add-ons for production SQL databases such as [JAWSDB](https://www.jawsdb.com/) that can easily be placed into the `API`.
 If no `JAWSDB`